RubixML/ML/README.md

 public centroids() : array
 ```

-Returns the inter-cluster distances at each epoch of training:
+Returns the inertia at each epoch from  the last round of training:
 ```php
 public steps() : array
 ```